Dvorat Hatavor is a silk and honey farm near Mount Tabor. There is also a visitors center, which offers educational programs and family activities.

 On our third stop, we went to see bees (from behind a net):

-Yigal shows us the construction of honeycomb:
+Yigal shows us the construction of a honeycomb:

 Silk